Why is Website Search Broken and How Can We Fix It?

 The user enters keywords, and the search engine retrieves content containing those keywords.

-Why Keyword Fails Users
+Why Keyword Search Fails Users

 The Result

+Many websites have stopped incorporating a search bar altogether.
 Others keep one, but no one uses it.

 The Decline of Website Search